 H1.
 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2007-2008 academic year (see the next item below), use the 2007-2008 academic year's CDS Question B1 cohort.)
+(Note: If the data being reported are final figures for the 2009-2010 academic year (see the next item below), use the 2009-2010 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column.
 (For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

-Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: 2008-2009 estimated or 2007-2008 final
+Indicate the academic year for which data are reported for items H1 , H2 , H2A , and H6 below: 2010-2011 estimated or 2009-2010 final

 Which needs-analysis methodology does your institution use in awarding institutional aid?
 (Formerly H3)

 X Federal methodology (FM)

-\\\\ Institutional methodology (IM)
+Institutional methodology (IM)

-\\\\ Both FM and IM
+Both FM and IM

+Nood board Non-mod board

+Need-based (Include non-need-based Non-need-based

+' (Exclude non-need-based

+aid use to meet need.) aid use to meet need.)

+\$ \$

+Scholarships/Grants

+Federal 23,683,811

-Need-based (Include non-need-based Non-need-based (Exclude non-need-based aid use to meet need.) aid use to meet need.) \$ \$ Scholarships/Grants Federal 11,142,697 280,144 State (i.e., all states, not only the state in which your institution is located) 17,340,315 925,261 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).
-89,500 5,433,118 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college 133,346 3,103,409 Total Scholarships/Grants 28,705,859 9,741,934 Self-Help Student loans from all sources (excluding parent loans) 22,023,846 18,371,178 Federal Work-Study 2,279,946 State and other (e.g., institutional) work- study/employment (Note: Excludes Federal Work-Study captured above.)
-616,781 Total Self-Help 24,303,792 18,987,959 Parent Loans 3,830,992 Tuition Waivers Note: Reporting is optional.
+State (i.e., all states, not only the state in which your institution is located) 21,469,003

+Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).
+9,174,335

+Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college 1,330,697

+Total Scholarships/Grants 55,657,846

+Self-Help

+Student loans from all sources (excluding parent loans) 29,853,644 29,046,353

+Federal Work-Study 606,728

+State and other (e.g., institutional) work- study/employment (Note: Excludes Federal Work-Study captured above.)

+Total Self-Help 30,460,372 29,046,353

+Parent Loans 6,270,381

+Tuition Waivers Note: Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
 Do not report tuition waivers elsewhere.

-11,753,483 Athletic Awards 2,157,506
+Athletic Awards